 Symptoms Of Acetone Poisoning

-Young people are often very good at hiding their substance abuse issues by drinking or getting high only when they are left unsupervised.
+Young people are often very good at hiding their substance use disorder issues by drinking or getting high only when they are left unsupervised.
 As their addiction worsens, they will begin to take more risks because their body will start to crave a higher amount of the substance as they develop a tolerance to it.
-Unfortunately, this can lead to acetone poisoning, a condition that requires emergency treatment at a hospital.
-The liquid is absorbed into the body very quickly, though.

 Parents can tell if their son or daughter may have been poisoned by acetone by checking them for the following symptoms: